 Delivering a 'report card' for the status above is tricky.
 I'd say that the OS is completely viable still, with the obvious omissions (tap to pay, IoT support, online banking apps) that have been there for a while now.
 There are certainly enough workarounds and alternative applications for most people.

-But your comments welcome!
+But your comments and updates welcome!

 PS.
 Another valid question might be what will happen to AAWP itself in 2020 and beyond?
 Rafe and I will chat about resources, of course, but a) do please join the occasional guest writers if you have something to say/review/discuss, email me at email@example.com, and b) well, you know where my tip jar is...(!)